 Who can join?
 The GCSC Alumni Association's "Alumni" membership is open to all Gulf Coast State College alumni.
 A GCSC alumnus is defined as anyone who has earned a degree and/or completed a certificate program from Gulf Coast State College.
 Additionally, the Alumni Association offers a "Friend" membership for friends and patrons who support the mission and initiatives of the association, but are not GCSC alumni.

 What is the cost to join?
-Membership fees (listed below) support GCSC Alumni Association events and activities:
+Membership fees support GCSC Alumni Association events and activities.
+Several "Alumni" and "Friend" membership options are available as listed below:

 Alumni Membership